Introduction

 For more details on that, and on other aspects of our brand, see this blog post on the UnconstrainedTime microbrand.

-Why not get involved n the development of something unique and fascinating? . . .
+Why not get involved in the development of something unique and fascinating? . . .
 We welcome your comments and suggestions about our brand and watches.
 Comment below, on our other blog posts, or on our social media (links near the bottom of every page).

-If you love unique watches, make sure you don’t miss our launch! . . . subscribe to our Priority List for updates on our 2024 launch, as well as for priority access to behind-the-scenes secrets about our brand.
+If you love unique watches, make sure you don’t miss our launch! . . . subscribe to our Priority List for updates on our launch, as well as for priority access to behind-the-scenes secrets about our brand.

 Leave a Reply